 Concerto Caledonia brings to life the classical and traditional music of Scotland's history.
 The group’s fifteen albums include Robert Burns songs in their original versions, classical symphonies from Fife, and the unique sound of 18th-century Scottish-Italian crossover.
 Their current project, Nathaniel Gow’s Dance Band, has taken the Scottish country dances of the late 18th century to ceilidh nights in Glasgow basements and elegant balls in Edinburgh’s Assembly Rooms, and as far afield as Helsinki and Adelaide.

-Recent live collaborations at the Edinburgh International Festival have included the story of Orpheus with extreme cabaret trio The Tiger Lillies, a programme which the group toured to Denmark and France; four concerts of historical Scottish music with guests including James Gilchrist, Martin Carthy and Katharine Fuge, which formed the basis of the live CD Late Night Sessions; and an exploration of the music of the 17th-century Scottish mercernary Tobias Hume, released in 2014.
-Revenge of the Folksingers, a 2010 project and recording bringing together traditional and early music at an Aldeburgh Residency, was followed this year by the release of Purcell's Revenge, showcasing the diverse influences on Purcell's music.
+Live collaborations at the Edinburgh International Festival have included the story of Orpheus with extreme cabaret trio The Tiger Lillies, a four-concert series of historical Scottish music which became the live album Late Night Sessions, and an exploration of the music of 17th-century Scottish mercenary Tobias Hume.
+Revenge of the Folksingers, a 2010 project and recording bringing together traditional and early music at an Aldeburgh Residency, was followed in 2015 with Purcell's Revenge, which showcased the diverse influences on Purcell's music.